cihadturhan/client-debug/README.md

 Serverside script only depends socket.io

-If you want to use admin interface as it is, angular.js is required.
+Admin panel uses jquery

-Don't know angular?
-Convert it to a jquery and create a pull request.
-I'll happily accept it.
+Want to add new item on the list?
+Read [contributing.md](/blob/master/CONTRIBUTING.md) and submit a pull request, I'll happily accept it.